Aadityakiran-S/Aadityakiran-S/README.md

 - 👋 Hi, I’m @Aadityakiran-S
-- 👀 I’m interested in everything that has anything to do with computers but since as of 10-5-2022, I'm just starting out, I won't have much to put up at this time.
+- 👀 I’m interested in everything that has anything to do with computers but as of 10-5-2022, I'm just starting out, I won't have much to put up at this time.
 - 🌱 I’m currently learning data structures and algorithms.
 Just thought I'd get the basics down before going on to make something.
 - 💞️ I’m looking to collaborate on anything basically.... don't have any prejudices.
 - 📫 How to reach me: aadityakirans@gmail.com